Burnham Thorpe

 Burnham Thorpe is a village and civil parish in the English county of Norfolk.
 It is 19 mi north-east of King's Lynn and 31 mi north-west of Norwich and is one of the seven Norfolk Burnhams.
 At the 2021 census the population of the parish was 131, a slight decrease from 144 at the 2011 census.

-The village is notable for being the birthplace of Admiral Horatio Nelson, victor at the Battle of Trafalgar and one of Britain's greatest heroes.
+The village is notable for being the birthplace of Horatio Nelson, one of the most famous admirals in history.
 At the time of his birth, Nelson's father, Edmund Nelson, was rector of the church in Burnham Thorpe.

 History

 In the Domesday Book, Burnham Thorpe is listed as a settlement of 58 households in the hundred of Gallow.
 The village was divided between the estates of William de Warenne and Robert de Verly.
+At the time of Domesday, the parishes of the hundreds of Brothercross and Gallow "were strangely intermixed".
+The boundaries between Brothercross and Gallow hundreds were eventually changed to eliminate exclaves by placing the parishes of Burnham-Deepdale, Burnham-Norton, Burnham-Overy, Burnham Sutton-cum-Burnham Ulph, Burnham-Thorpe, Burnham-Westgate, North Creake, South Creake and Waterden in Brothercross and all other parishes in Gallows.
+Burnham Thorpe was within the hundred of Brothercross on an 1845 map.

 Horatio Nelson was born at the village rectory in 1758.
 He is proudly remembered in the village, with multiple monuments erected in his honour.
 The rectory where he was born has since been demolished, with its site being marked by a roadside plaque.